aneilbaboo/deepdialog-node-client/docs/flowlanguage.md

 ## Overview

 DeepDialog flows enable developers to script interactions using an intuitive hierarchical data format.
 Flows make it easier to use the primitives of the DeepDialog backend.
-Starting dialogs, capturing results, programming action buttons, and using branching logic can be done with a fraction of the effort, and in a compact readable style.
+Starting dialogs, capturing results, programming action buttons, and using branching logic and iterating a sequence of commands can be done with a fraction of the effort, and in a compact readable style.

 ## FlowDialog